Lautaro Reyes

 Photo ©Mila Ercoli

-As a choreographer, I have received awards at the Madrid Choreographic Contest, including the Danceweb Scholarship, Conservatorio María de Ávila, and Centro per la Scena Contemporanea Bassano del Grappa, as well as first prize at the Sabadell Choreographic Competition and the Ddansa Vic Award.I have also been invited to exchange programs such as Danceweb 14’ at Impulstanz Vienna, Brut Nature 18’ at La Caldera, and #FF90 19’ at El Graner in Barcelona.
-I am currently a resident artist at El Graner for 2024–25 and recently premiered (March) Waves, a solo work co-produced by Mercat de les Flors in Barcelona.
+As a choreographer, he has received awards at the Madrid Choreographic Contest, including the Danceweb Scholarship, Conservatorio María de Ávila, and Centro per la Scena Contemporanea Bassano del Grappa, as well as first prize at the Sabadell Choreographic Competition and the Ddansa Vic Award.
+He has also been invited to exchange programs such as Danceweb 14’ at Impulstanz Vienna, Brut Nature 18’ at La Caldera, and #FF90 19’ at El Graner in Barcelona.
+He is currently a resident artist at El Graner for 2024–25 andpremiered Waves (march 2025), a solo work co-produced by Mercat de les Flors in Barcelona.

 Read more